Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Bad Debt Consideration

-Morpho has different mechanisms for accounting for bad debts depending on the vault version.
+Morpho Vault V1 has different mechanisms for accounting for bad debts depending on the vault version.

 Typically, in other lending pool designs, accrued bad debt remains in the market forever until manual intervention to pay down the bad debt.
 If small enough, the markets can continue functioning.
 If it is significant, the market becomes unusable.